 In Picture: Darong Import Facility groundbreaking last February 2022.
-It was led by Kit Bermudez, Shell Pilipinas VP for Supply and Distribution (3rd from left); Municipality of Sta.
+It was led by (third, fourth, and fifth from left) Shell Pilipinas VP for Supply and Distribution Kit Bermudez, Municipality of Sta.
 Cruz Mayor Engr.
-Jaime G. Lao, Jr. (4th from left); President of DMCI Holdings, Inc. Sid Consunji (5th from left)
+Jaime G. Lao, Jr., and President of DMCI Holdings, Inc. Sid Consunji.

-For Full Year 2022, the Company spent Php5.6Bn on capital expenditure programs to serve the growing Filipino consumers' needs nationwide.
+For full year 2022, the Company spent Php5.6Bn on capital expenditure programmes to serve the growing Filipino consumers' needs nationwide.

-The Company opened 55 stations nationwide that are strategically located in key demand areas, and that would complement our current Mobility network.
+The Company opened 55 stations nationwide that are strategically located in key demand areas and complement our Mobility network.
 We shifted to constructing more company-owned sites with full mobility offerings that would cater to local demand.
 We also continue to improve our current Mobility network to maximise the value gain from each station.
-This includes more Shell Select convenience stores, 2-storey buildings for rentals, more co-locator spaces, and our innovative vehicle care constructs like Shell Helix oil service centres, Shell MotoCare and Shell Car Wash.
+This includes more Shell Select convenience stores, two-storey buildings for rentals, more co-locator spaces, and our innovative vehicle care constructs like Shell Helix oil service centres, Shell MotoCare and Shell Car Wash.
 To date, our non-fuels business segment includes 217 Shell Select stores, 93 Deli2go, 223 Select Express, and 479 Shell Helix oil service centres.

-In parallel, we aim to expand our capacity to support our marketing business's growth by building our 4th import terminal.
+In parallel, we aim to expand our capacity to support our marketing business's growth by building our fourth import terminal.
 The Darong Import Facility is our planned 67ML medium range-capable import terminal with target operational date by mid-2024.
-It will be situated in initially 4 hectares of land between 2 main demand and growth centres in South Mindanao, namely Davao and General Santos City.
+It will be situated in initially four hectares of land between two main demand and growth centres in South Mindanao, namely Davao and General Santos City.